 How often should we celebrate the Lord’s Supper / Communion?

-Answer: The Bible nowhere instructs us how often we should take communion.
+Answer: The Bible does not instruct us how often we should take communion.
 First Corinthians 11:23–26 records the following instructions for communion: “The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, ‘This is my body, which is for you; do this in remembrance of me.’
 In the same way, after supper he took the cup, saying, ‘This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.’
 For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes.”
 This passage gives all the instructions needed to perform the rite of communion, and therefore, to understand the significance of what we are doing.

 I was baptized by a non-ordained person.
 Do I need to be baptized by an ordained minister?